Memories of Christmas Season 2008

 I was in a darkness of my own, alone, as if I was severely and suddenly cut off from all that was important to me.
 Which was, in fact, what happened.
 After the light show, we returned to the Jeep, and I drove on in a stupor.
 I asked Nami and Fikret if they wanted to see more Christmas lights, and they said yes.
 Christmas Tree Lane was impressive, but monotonous to me.
 Nami and Fikret just said "Oohh," and "Ahhh," and "Look at those, wow!"
 I tried to explain the history of Christmas Tree Lane, how I grew up just around the corner, and I drove by our family home on North Los Robles.

 I didn’t want to go home quite yet.
-“Going home” would mean that I would go back home alone, would sit there for awhile listening to music or watching TV, feeling the full grief of losing Dolores, by myself.
+"Going home" would mean that I would go back to the rear duplex alone, would sit there for awhile listening to music or watching TV, feeling the full grief of losing Dolores, by myself.
 It meant I would go to sleep with my grief, unable to find solace in music or TV.
 I would turn off the TV and music, and in the darkness I would fall into my abyss of sorrow until I awoke the next day.
 No, I didn’t want to go home yet.

 I told Nami and Fikret that I knew of another Christmas light display and we drove across town looking for it.
 We never found it, but they got a tour of East Pasadena and Sierra Madre before we stopped for some snacks and finally went home.